felipe-alvarezv/telegram-discord-application/README.md

 - Creation of all '.json' files after first execution.

 <b>Coming Features:</b><br>
+- Potential convertion from JSON to SQLite.
+- Choose a channel to send a message to specific webhook.
 - Check to see if Telegram client successfully connected or exit session.

 <b>Bugs/Issues</b><br>